DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 As if testing him, Jeanne looked at him again.

 "To be frank with you, even I don't know how to treat your story...
-But there is one thing I recalled, at Neo Vishal, the way you reacted to me was like you know me."
+But there is one thing I recall, at Neo Vishal, the way you reacted to me was like you know me."

 "...Yeah."